18F/18f.gsa.gov/_projects/eregs.md

 ---
-agency:
+agency: eRegulations
-title: eRegulations
+title: Easy-to-read regulations
-subtitle: Making regulations easier to read
+subtitle: A shared service for user-friendly regulations
 permalink: /what-we-deliver/eregulations/
 redirect_from: /project/eregulations/
 excerpt: An open-source tool that makes government regulations easier to find, read, and understand.